The Bachelor of Arts degree is a general degree that allows students to explore many

 students are expected to work as maturing artists motivated by independent ideas.

-In the sculpture area at USC students find an atmosphere of stylistic freedom, which
+In the sculpture area at UofSC, students find an atmosphere of stylistic freedom,

-Facilities Sculpture at USC occupies more than 4,000 square feet of studio and shop space.
-Graduate
+Facilities Sculpture at UofSC occupies more than 4,000 square feet of studio and shop space.

-has approximately 400 square feet of individual studio space.
-Additionally, due to
+graduate student has approximately 400 square feet of individual studio space.
+Additionally,

-the generally mild climate, students take advantage of the large covered outdoor working
+due to the generally mild climate, students take advantage of the large covered outdoor

 The sculpture facilities include equipment appropriate for most sculptural techniques.

-Equipment Table saws, band saws, scroll saw, radial arm saws, chop saws, drill presses, belt
+their projects: table saws, band saws, scroll saw, radial arm saws, chop saws, drill

-and disc sanders, planer, four mobile oxyacetylene rigs, mig and arc welders, plasma
+presses, belt and disc sanders, planer, four mobile oxyacetylene rigs, mig and arc

-cutter, bench grinders, foundry and mold making area, large metal cutting horizontal
+welders, plasma cutter, bench grinders, foundry and mold making area, large metal

-band saw, various pneumatic tools, large sandblasting cabinet and mobile pressure
+cutting horizontal band saw, various pneumatic tools, large sandblasting cabinet and

-pot, forge with treadle hammer, paved, lighted and covered outdoor work area, fork
+mobile pressure pot, forge with treadle hammer, paved, lighted and covered outdoor

 Visiting Artists The faculty is committed to an ongoing program of visiting artists.
 This policy gives